Going it alone is tough and that’s why we’ve been helping people in the Vale feel fitter, healthier and happier in the great outdoors since 2013!

 Taylor Owen Mason (Coach & Media)

-He’s passionate about the outdoors & surfing and is also a professional photographer so remember to say cheese!
+He’s passionate about steel mace training, the outdoors, surfing and is also a professional photographer so remember to say cheese!

 Tom Jennings (Coach)